-- 1. Hold a Master of Science in Nursing degree from a regionally accredited college or university. - Current & valid lowa registered nurse (RN) license.
-Cannot be denied, suspended, surrendered or revoked in any U.S. or international jurisdiction. - 3.
-Documentation of practice as registered nurse (RN) for a minimum of 6000 clinical hours. - 4.
-Current resume/CV - 5.
-Have a minimum cumulative grade point average of 3.25 in all Graduate and Undergraduate course work. - 6.
-Three letters of recommendation addressing professionalism, clinical skills, critical thinking, and communication skills. - 7.
-A 3 credit hour undergraduate statistics course with a minimum grade of C (C- not acceptable). - 8.
-Personal interview with DNP program committee. - 9.
-Complete NU 500 Research I: Theory & Critique (prior to admission or as part of DNP curriculum).
-This requirement is waived if student's MSN degree was earned within 5 years of starting the DNP program at Mount Mercy University and a graduate level research course was completed with at a grade of 'B' or higher (B- does not count). - All non-native English speakers are required to take TOEFL or equivalent English language proficiency assessment and complete interview with Program Director. - 11.
-All DNP students must meet administrative requirements including criminal background check, health insurance coverage, immunization status compliance, CPR, and malpractice liability insurance prior to the first day of class.
+- Hold a Master of Science in Nursing degree from a regionally accredited college or university. - Current & valid lowa registered nurse (RN) license.
+Cannot be denied, suspended, surrendered or revoked in any U.S. or international jurisdiction. - Documentation of practice as registered nurse (RN) for a minimum of 6000 clinical hours. - 4.
+Current resume/CV

+- Have a minimum cumulative grade point average of 3.25 in all Graduate and Undergraduate course work. - Three letters of recommendation addressing professionalism, clinical skills, critical thinking, and communication skills. - 7.
+A 3 credit hour undergraduate statistics course with a minimum grade of C (C- not acceptable) with the last 5 years is a prerequisite for admission.
+If not completed prior to admission, course can be completed in DNP curriculum. - 8.
+Personal interview with DNP program committee. - All non-native English speakers are required to take TOEFL or equivalent English language proficiency assessment and complete interview with Program Director. - All DNP students must meet administrative requirements including criminal background check, health insurance coverage, immunization status compliance, CPR, and malpractice liability insurance prior to the first day of class.